crossminer/FOCUS/README.md

 The metadata parsed for a dataset consisting of 2,600 Android apps is stored in the [following folder](./dataset/TSE).
 We acknowledge the original data collected from the AndroidTimeMachine [platform](https://androidtimemachine.github.io/).

+A pre-print of the TSE paper is available in [Arxiv](https://arxiv.org/pdf/2102.07508.pdf).

 ## Repository Structure